What does one of the most successful hotel chains in the world have to teach medical practices about patient customer service and patient experience?

 It won’t work if your waiting room and lobby are spotless on one visit and a complete trainwreck on another.
 You’ll get nowhere fast if your receptionist greets one patient by their first name with a smile and then makes a snarky comment to the next one without looking up from her paperwork.
 The same thing goes for a physician’s bedside manner.

-One way the Ritz Carlton achieves their unparalleled level of consistency is through their standards called the Ritz Carlton Gold Standards.
-When onboarding new employees, they ensure that the new hire understands what level of excellence is expected of them.
+The Ritz Carlton achieves their unparalleled level of consistency through its standards called the Ritz Carlton Gold Standards.
+When onboarding new employees, they ensure that the new hire understands what level of excellence is expected.
 They go through a very structured and rigorous training process before a new employee is allowed to interact with the public.

 When your employees understand your organizational culture, values, and expectations, and when you invest in them to deliver the goods, you’ll have developed a patient-centric culture within your organization to drive patient experience.
 You’ll also ensure patient engagement to further your organization’s recognition and reputation.

 Your employees will be trained to deliver smiles on every visit, lift their heads, walk patients to the exam room, and address them by their name.
-Your staff will naturally be able to put themselves in the shoes of the patient to intuitively understand a patient’s unexpressed wish or need and to deliver on it.
+Your staff will naturally be able to put themselves in the patient’s shoes to understand a patient’s unexpressed wish intuitively or need and deliver on it.
 Those kinds of interactions can make a patient’s day (and make them want to share it with the world—aka 5-star reviews).

 The third pillar of success, profitability, follows from the first two.
 When you focus on your employees 100%, those employees deliver excellent customer experiences.
 That, in turn, makes you profitable and enables your organization to function smoothly and efficiently.

 Healthcare nowadays is very transactional.
-Patients have a myriad of choices when it comes to physicians and are more in control of their healthcare destiny than ever before.
+Patients have a myriad of choices regarding physicians and are more in control of their healthcare destiny than ever before.
 By focusing on enhancing the patient experience at every turn, the better off your practice will be in the long run.

 By making small, incremental changes in how you go about delivering patient customer service, your medical practice can achieve Ritz Carlton-like patient care standards, employee engagement, and profitability.